karan-mahajan/client-server/README.md

 If the file filename is found in its file directory tree rooted at ~, the server must return the filename, size(in bytes), date created and file permissions to the client and the client prints the received information on its terminal.
- Note: if the file with the same name exists in multiple folders in the directory tree rooted at ~, the server sends information pertaining to the first successful search/match of filename
+Note: if the file with the same name exists in multiple folders in the directory tree rooted at ~, the server sends information pertaining to the first successful search/match of filename
- Else the client prints “File not found” o Ex: Client$ getfs sample.txt
+Else the client prints “File not found”
+Ex: Client$ getfs sample.txt

 **getfz size1 size2**

-o The server must return to the client temp.tar.gz that contains all the files in the directory tree rooted at its ~ whose file-size in bytes is >=size1 and <=size2  size1 < = size2 (size1>= 0 and size2>=0)
+The server must return to the client temp.tar.gz that contains all the files in the directory tree rooted at its ~ whose file-size in bytes is >=size1 and <=size2  size1 < = size2 (size1>= 0 and size2>=0)
 o If none of the files of the specified size are present, the server sends “No file found” to the client (which is then printed on the client terminal by the client) o Ex: Client$ getfz 1240 12450

-**getft <extension list> //up to 3 different file types** o the server must return temp.tar.gz that contains all the files in its directory tree rooted at ~ belonging to the file type/s listed in the extension list, else the server sends the message “No file found” to the client (which is printed on the client terminal by the client) o The extension list must have at least one file type and can have up to 3 different file types o Ex: Client$ getft c txt o Client$ getft jpg bmp pdf
+**getft <extension list> //up to 3 different file types**

+the server must return temp.tar.gz that contains all the files in its directory tree rooted at ~ belonging to the file type/s listed in the extension list, else the server sends the message “No file found” to the client (which is printed on the client terminal by the client)
+The extension list must have at least one file type and can have up to 3 different file types
+Ex: Client$ getft c txt
+Client$ getft jpg bmp pdf

 **getfdb date**

-o The server must return to the client temp.tar.gz that contains all the files in the directory tree rooted at ~ whose date of creation is <=date o Ex: Client$ getfdb 2023-01-01
+The server must return to the client temp.tar.gz that contains all the files in the directory tree rooted at ~ whose date of creation is <=date
- getfda date
+Ex: Client$ getfdb 2023-01-01

+**getfda date**

-o The server must return to the client temp.tar.gz that contains all the files in the directory tree rooted at ~ whose date of creation is >=date o Ex: Client$ getfda 2023-03-31 quitc The command is transferred to the server and the client process is terminated
+The server must return to the client temp.tar.gz that contains all the files in the directory tree rooted at ~ whose date of creation is >=date
+Ex: Client$ getfda 2023-03-31

+**quitc** The command is transferred to the server and the client process is terminated
 Note: All files returned from the server must be stored in a folder named f23project in the home directory of the client.

 Note:
 It is the responsibility of the client process to verify the syntax of the command entered by the user (as per the rules in Section 3) before processing it.